-Students with disabilities are to be included in all statewide and district wide assessments.
+Students with disabilities shall participate in all state- and district- wide assessments.
 Participation rates and performance data, both aggregate and disaggregate, for students with disabilities are reported to the public annually.

-The IEP team shall determine how the student will participate in statewide and district wide assessments-without accommodations, with accommodations, with adaptations, or by means of the alternate assessment.
-The IEP team determines what accommodations and/or adaptations to use based on those that are used regularly by the student during instruction or classroom testing and on what is listed in the accommodations section of the IEP.
+The IEP team shall determine how the student will participate in state- and district- wide assessments: without accommodations, with supports and accommodations, or by means of the AA.
+The IEP team determines the supports and accommodations a student will use based on those that are used regularly by the student during instruction or classroom testing and on what is documented in the accommodations section of the IEP.